Uncertainty Quantification using Variational Inference for Biomedical Image Segmentation: Related Work

 The first term in variance denotes aleatoric uncertainty while the second denotes epistemic uncertainty.
 Bayesian Neural Network model for uncertainty estimation was done by \citep{kendall2017uncertainties} with the last layer representing the mean and variance of logits.
 The predictive distribution approximating the posterior distribution which gives a measure of uncertainty is defined in Equation 12.

 Aleatoric uncertainty is a measure of the variability of the predictions from the dataset hence it is inherent in the data present.
+The aleatoric uncertainty is the uncertainty that exists inside the dataset.
+It captures noise inherent in the observations, which arises from the distribution of data.
+It is highly dependent on bias and distribution inside the input data but not the size of training samples.

-Epistemic uncertainty on the other hand is a measure of the variability of predictions from the model which is tied to various metrics used for evaluation like accuracy, loss etc.
+Epistemic uncertainty on the other hand is a measure of the variability of predictions from the model which is tied to various metrics used for evaluation like accuracy, loss etc. It represents the uncertainty inside the model.
+The epistemic uncertainty will decrease with enough training samples.
+It is resulting from the limitation of knowledge and data of the system.